 When it comes to creating the ideal glass grinding wheel, the experts at Eagle Superabrasives have it down to a science.

-When it comes to the superabrasive that’s best for cutting glass, diamond and CBN wheels are equally effective.
+When it comes to the superabrasive that’s best for cutting glass, use only diamond.
 The most important factor in choosing the right glass grinding wheel actually depends on the bond system.

 To grind glass and ceramics effectively, a grinding wheel will usually feature a metal bond.
-Grinding ceramics and glass can erode resin bonds, lessening the wheel’s effectiveness and overall life.
-Metal bonds are extremely abrasion resistant, and can grind refractory ceramics in grit sizes ranging from D100 to D400.
+Grinding ceramics and glass can erode away resin bonds, lessening the wheel’s effectiveness and overall life.
+Metal bonds are extremely abrasion resistant, and can grind refractory ceramics in grit sizes ranging from D60 to D1000.

 Resin bonds can grind ceramics as well.
 But they’re best at grinding harder, finer grain pieces as part of the finishing process.
 However, resin bonds are great for cutting very thin walled tubes with minimal cracking and chipping.
 The softer bond system allows for a constant exposure of sharp diamond particles, ensuring a clean cut.